View Gloria Bechtel's Obituary on RepublicanHerald.com and share memories

 Gloria, lovingly known as "Gee," was born June 16, 1926, in Collingswood, N.J., a daughter of Nelson Stanley and Bertha Julia (Alexy) Anderson.

-Gloria is survived by her son, David Bechtel (Alice), of Mechanicsville; daughters, Suzanne O'Neill, of Gordon, Ginger Bartol (Jim), of Pottsville, Alicia Vadyak, of Schuylkill Haven, Barbara Bechtel, of Gordon, Kristine Bechtel (Tom), of Pottsville, Kimberly Weinstock (Jonathan), of Chester, Va.; grandchildren, the Rev. David, Danny and Bobby (Emmy) Bechtel, Alyson Allman (Tom), Erik Bartol (Leeza), Jaime Whalen, John Vadyak, Dr. Justin Weinstock and Aaron Weinstock; five great-grandchildren, Preston and Meadow Whalen, Jayden Gowin, Grayson Allman, and Mia Parry; lifelong friend and caregiver, Ruth Russell.
+Gloria is survived by her son, David Bechtel (Alice), of Mechanicsville; daughters, Suzanne O'Neill, of Gordon, Ginger Bartol (Jim), of Pottsville, Alicia Vadyak, of Schuylkill Haven, Barbara Bechtel, of Gordon, Kristine Bechtel (Tom), of Pottsville, Kristine Bechtel (Tom), of Pottsville, Kimberly Weinstock (Jonathan), of Chester, Va.; grandchildren, the Rev. David, Danny and Bobby (Emmy) Bechtel, Alyson Allman (Tom), Erik Bartol (Leeza), Jaime Whalen, John Vadyak, Dr. Justin Weinstock and Aaron Weinstock; five great-grandchildren, Preston and Meadow Whalen, Jayden Gowin, Grayson Allman and Mia Parry; lifelong friend and caregiver, Ruth Russell.

 Service will be held at 11 a.m.
-Saturday at Trinity Lutheran Church, Pottsville, with the Rev. Chris Rothharpt and her grandson, the Rev. David Bechtel officiating.
-A viewing will be held from 9-10:30 a.m.
+Saturday at Trinity Lutheran Church, Pottsville, with the Rev. Chris Rothharpt and her grandson, the Rev. David Bechtel, officiating.
+A viewing will be held from 9 to 10:30 a.m.
 Saturday at James E. Humphrey Funeral Home, Pottsville.
 Interment will follow in Odd Fellows Cemetery, Pottsville.
 The family would prefer remembrances in the form of contributions made to Trinity Lutheran Church, 300 W. Arch St., Pottsville, PA 17901.
 Anyone attending is asked to please wear a mask.
 Please share your memories and condolences with Gloria's family by signing the guest book at www.jehumphreyfuneralhome.com.